 The Budget Narrative should thoroughly and clearly describe every category of expense listed in the Budget Detail Worksheet.
+Proposed budgets are expected to be complete; reasonable and allowable; cost effective; and necessary for project activities.
 The narrative should be mathematically sound and correspond with the information and figures provided in the Budget Detail Worksheet.
 The narrative should explain how all costs were estimated and calculated and how they are relevant to the completion of the proposed project.
 Applicants should identify the source of the 25 percent non-federal portion of the total project costs and how match funds will be used.
 The narrative may include tables for clarification purposes but need not be in a spreadsheet format.
 As with the Budget Detail Worksheet, the Budget Narrative should be broken down by year.